Okay, ladies. If you have breast cancer, I bet I know what you’re doing.

 Massage therapist Jean Lazar says that stress is the biggest killer, and tends to hinder the body’s ability to heal itself.
 “The body tightens up,” she says, “traps toxins, and creates painful knots in your muscles.
 Massage loosens the muscles, releases toxins, and when you drink water, flushes those toxins out.
 In essence, it gives you back the strength you need to heal.”

-I wrote about massage in my book, When Cancer Hits.
+Get a massage.
 A study from the Memorial Sloan-Kettering Cancer Center found that cancer patients were able to reduce symptoms by about 50 percent with massages, with benefits lasting for at least two days after treatments.
 “These data indicate that massage therapy is associated with substantive improvement in cancer patients’ symptom scores,” the researchers wrote.

 Make sure your therapist has experience in “oncology massage,” the term used for massage in patients living with cancer.
 Don’t forget to ask your doctors and nurses for any nearby therapists offering free services.
 Speak up if anything hurts, and make sure your therapist avoids any open wounds, drains, or lymph nodes.
 Otherwise, sit back, relax, and enjoy.